 Liz Lescault, a visual artist and sculptor, has practiced and taught art for over 40 years.
 Liz is also a Coordinator of the DC InterPlay Metro Region, a certified InterPlay leader and a member of the DC InterPlay Board.
 She leads Open Gathering days for InterPlay DC and organizes and leads workshops regionally and nationally online and in person.
 Liz has been leading Art Lab both for Smith Center for the Healing Arts, for the Phillips Collection and for InterPlay internationally.

 Formerly, Liz, was a hotline crisis counselor, for various suicide prevention lifelines and The Trevor Project providing help for LGBTQ youth in crisis and the Prince Georges County Homeless Hotline.

 Liz has also led InterPlay for elders with chronic illness and cognitive disabilities at Iona Senior Center in Washington DC.

 Liz melds her art, teaching, guidance and personal philosophy with InterPlay wisdom, tools and forms.

 M.Ed., University of Massachusetts at Amherst, British Techniques of Open Education

-Studied watercolor at WICE, an international arts and cultural association in Paris, France
+Studied watercolor at WICE, an international educational and cultural association in Paris, France